Switchable Representation Learning Framework with Self-compatibility: Introduction

-In this work, we propose a \textbf{S}witchable representation learning \textbf{F}ramework with \textbf{S}elf-\textbf{C}ompatibility (SFSC).
+In this work, we propose a \textbf{S}witchable representation learning \textbf{F}ramework with \textbf{S}elf-\textbf{C}ompatibility (SFSC) to achieve many-to-many compatibilities.
 As shown in Figure \ref{fig:example}, SFSC can deploy different sub-models to suit the diverse computing and storage resource limitation of different platforms.
 The compatibility between any two sub-models can be achieved, termed as ``self-compatibility''.
 However, there are gradients conflicts between sub-models as they are co-optimized during the training process.
-We summarize such conflicts into the gradient magnitude and gradients direction.
+We summarize such conflicts into the gradient magnitude and gradient direction.
 Specifically, a gradient of a large magnitude will dominate the optimization process, which may lead to the overfitting of its corresponding sub-model and impair the improvements of other sub-models.
-We estimate the uncertainty of different sub-models to weight the gradient, denoting the optimization priorities.
+To solve this problem, we estimate the uncertainty of different sub-models to weight the gradient, denoting the optimization priorities.
 Besides, as the sub-models may produce gradients in various directions, there is mutual interference between them.
 Thus the improvement in different sub-models may be overestimated or underestimated.
 To tackle such conflict, the gradients are projected onto planes that are orthogonal to each other.

 The contributions of this paper are summarized as follows: \begin{itemize} \item We propose a switchable representation learning framework with self-compatibility (SFSC).
-SFSC generates a series of sub-models with different capacities for visual search systems, which can be deployed on different platforms flexibly.
+SFSC generates a series of feature-compatible sub-models with different capacities for visual search systems, which can be deployed on different platforms flexibly.

-\item We propose a compatible loss based on the uncertainty estimation.
-The uncertainty of sub-models is modeled to design optimization priorities, resulting in better average performance.
-Besides, we propose an aggregation method based on the gradients projection.
-As the conflicting gradients are projected to avoid mutual interference, the generic optimal direction for all sub-models is achieved.
+\item We resolve the conflicts between sub-models from the aspect of gradient magnitude and gradient direction.
+A compatible loss based on uncertainty estimation is proposed to guide optimization priorities and alleviate the imbalance of gradient magnitude between sub-models.
+An aggregation method based on the gradient projection is proposed to avoid mutual interference and find a generic optimal direction for all sub-models.